14th Infantry Regiment (United States): Somalia, 1993

 On 3 October 1993, 2-14 Infantry was part of the quick reaction force which helped rescue members of Special Operations Task Force Ranger which had conducted a daylight raid on an enemy stronghold.
-2-14 Infantry fought a moving battle for 3 hours from the gates of the Soccer Stadium Mogadishu to the Rangers' perimeter.
+2-14 Infantry fought a moving battle for three hours from the gates of the Soccer Stadium Mogadishu to the Rangers' perimeter.
 They successfully linked up with the Rangers and then began to withdraw under fire.
-During the 12-hour ordeal, 29 soldiers from 2nd Battalion were wounded and 2 were killed (PFC James Martin and Sgt.
-Cornell Houston).2-14 Infantry along with TF Ranger endured the Mogadishu Mile before returning to the stadium.
+During the 12-hour ordeal, twenty-nine soldiers from 2nd Battalion were wounded and two were killed (PFC James H. Martin, Jr., and SGT Cornell L. Houston, Sr.).
+2-14 Infantry along with TF Ranger endured the Mogadishu Mile before returning to the stadium.